ruofeidu/DuAlgorithm/README.md

 # DuAlgorithm
-My collection of algorithms, data structure in C++ and Python.
+My collection of algorithms, data structures, and design patterns in C++ and Python.

 ## Algorithm
 ### Dynamic Programming